geersch/nestjs-getting-started/docs/07-exception-filters.md

 nest g f BusinessRuleViolation --no-spec
 ```

-This creates a `business-rule-violation.filter.ts` in the `src/` folder.to it.
+This creates a `business-rule-violation.filter.ts` in the `src/` folder.

 ```ts
 import { ArgumentsHost, Catch, ExceptionFilter } from '@nestjs/common';